 You can begin by searching the combination filter of your location and Java.
 This will limit your search to localized developer candidates.

-Aside from Java programming, there are many search filters you can use, such as; Staffing and Recruiting, Program Development, Internet, Computer Games, and Information to name a few.
+Aside from Java programming, there are many search filters you can use, such as; Staffing and Recruiting, web development company atlanta, Internet, Computer Games, and Information to name a few.

 These categories will help you narrow the field in which you need to search.
 By playing with the filters to narrow your search, finding the best talent in your area is more likely.